nutanix-japan/nai-llm/docs/iep/iep_deploy.md

 In this section we will install SSL Certificate to access the NAI UI.

-1. Create a certificate file using the Istio ingress gateway's IP address that was reserved in this [section](../infra/infra_nkp.md#reserve-control-plane-and-metallb-endpoint-ips).
+1. We will use ``10.x.x.216`` as the IP address for NAI as reserved in this [section](../infra/infra_nkp.md#reserve-control-plane-and-metallb-endpoint-ips).

-    Of three IPs ``10.x.x.214``,``10.x.x.215``,`10.x.x.216`, we will use ``10.x.x.216`` as the IP address of the ingress gateway.

-2. Construct the FQDN of NAI UI using [nip.io](https://nip.io/)
+2. Construct the FQDN of NAI UI using [nip.io](https://nip.io/) and we will use this FQDN as the certificate's Common Name (CN).

-    ```url
+    ```url title="Example URL"
     nai.10.x.x.216.nip.io
     ```

-3. In VSC Explorer, go to ``$HOME/`` folder, click on **New File** :material-file-plus-outline:  and create a file with the following name
+3. In VSC Explorer, go to ``$HOME/nai`` folder, click on **New File** :material-file-plus-outline:  and create a file with the following name

     ```bash
     iep-cert.yaml
     ```

-    Add the following content to the file and replace the IP address with the IP address of ingress gateway.
+    Add the following content to the file and replace the IP address with the IP address of ingress gateway:

     Replace the values in the highlighted lines with the IP address of ingress gateway that was reserved in this [section](../infra/infra_nkp.md#reserve-control-plane-and-metallb-endpoint-ips).